+35725368683

 VAT Reduction

-A reduced VAT of 5% applies for a property as follows:
+A reduced VAT of 5% applies for the first residence.

 For people with disability, the reduced VAT of 5% will apply to 190 sq m of land.